QBayLogic/qbaylogic.com/team.md

 ##### Jan Kuper - Founder & Partner

-Jan Kuper has a PhD in the field of mathematics and is a member of the scientific staff at the [CAES](http://caes.ewi.utwente.nl/) group of the University of Twente.
+Jan Kuper has a PhD in the field of mathematics and is a senior member of the scientific staff of the [CAES](http://caes.ewi.utwente.nl/) group of the University of Twente.

 ##### Christiaan Baaij - Founder & Partner